 - Wash - Start by washing your face.
 Luke-warm water is best because cold water will irritate your skin, while hot water will dry it out.
 It’s also recommended to exfoliate a couple of times a week, especially if you have dry skin.
 Getting rid of dead skin cells is important in achieving that perfect finish.

 - Prime - Next, it’s time for face primer.
-Depending on what your skin needs, you can opt for a smoothing primer, a pore-filling one, a brightening one, etc. This will perform the double duty of minimizing your skin issues, while giving your face makeup a base to adhere to, so it will last longer.
+Depending on what your skin needs, you can opt for a smoothing primer, a pore-filling one, a brightening one, etc. This will perform the double duty of minimising your skin issues, while giving your face makeup a base to adhere to, so it will last longer.

 Extra tip: Don’t forget to moisturize!
 Contrary to popular opinion, moisturizer isn’t just for dry or dehydrated skin.
 Oily skin needs the extra help, too; just make sure to pick an appropriate product for your skin type – a lighter one for oily skin and a richer, heavier one for dry skin.